freenas/freenas-docs/userguide/jails.rst

 A :ref:`pool <Creating Pools>` must be created before using jails or :ref:`Plugins`.
 Make sure the pool has enough storage for all the intended jails and plugins.
+The
+:menuselection:`Jails`
+screen displays a message and button to :guilabel:`CREATE POOL` if no pools exist on the %brand% system.

+Multiple pools can be activated to store iocage jails and plugins.
+After a pool is created, the
+:menuselection:`Jails`
+page displays an :guilabel:`Activated Pool` section.
+This shows which pool and iocage dataset is active with %brand%.
+Click :guilabel:`CONFIG` to view the option to choose another pool or dataset to activate with iocage. :guilabel:`ACTIVATE` another pool to refresh the :menuselection:`Jails` list with any jails that exist on the chosen pool or dataset.

-Jails and downloaded FreeBSD release files are stored in a single dataset named :file:`iocage`.
+Jails and downloaded FreeBSD release files are stored in a dataset named :file:`iocage`.

-Notes on the :file:`iocage` dataset:
+Notes about the :file:`iocage` dataset:

 * At least 10 GiB of free space is recommended.